hssmalo/steampunkfantasy/rules.md

 **Stuborn**

-After loosing an assualt, if you occupied the hex which fighting over in an assault before the assault, you never retreat, and the enemy retreats instead.
+After loosing an assualt, if you occupied the hex you where fighting over in an assault before the assault, you never retreat, and the enemy retreats instead.

 **Terror**[range=n][dN]